bluesky/event-model/docs/source/data-model.rst

 Event Descriptor
 ----------------

-As stated above, a 'descriptor' document provides a schema for the data in the Event documents.
+As stated above, an 'event descriptor' document provides a schema for the data in the Event documents.
 It provides useful information about each key in the data and about the configuration of the hardware.
 The layout of a descriptor is detailed and takes some time to cover, so we defer it to a :doc:"later section <event-descriptors>".

 Minimal nontrivial valid example:

 .. code-block:: python

+   # 'event descriptor' document
    {'configuration': {},
     'data_keys': {'camera_image': {'dtype': 'number',
                                    'shape': [512, 512],